rfueston/SWE6733_TEAM_2/README.md

 <h2>Sprint 3 Forecast and Rationale</h2>

 We were forecasting 29 points for this sprint.
 This sprint ended up being a lot harder than expected and I do not think we did the best job sizing our stories considering how much time we had to spend on some of them to get them to work.
-Luckily we mobbed a lot and kept eachother up to date on what we were finished with.
-Since this was our last sprint we tried to take up as many taks as we could and I think that was a mistake. we should have stuck to 20ish points like we had in the past. realitiscly to consider this project DOD we would need one more sprint.
-However our app is in a working prototype state and we are able to show off the completed stories.
+Luckily, we mobbed a lot and kept each other up to date on what we were finished with.
+Since this was our last sprint, we tried to take up as many tasks as we could, and I think that was a mistake. we should have stuck to 20ish points like we had in the past. realistically to consider this project DOD we would need one more sprint.
+However, our app is in a working prototype state, and we are able to show off the completed stories.

 Sprint 3 Backlog:
 ![Screenshot](https://github.com/rfueston/SWE6733_TEAM_2_AdventureQuest/blob/main/Sprint_3/backlog_sprint_3.png)